nakhlarafi/coverage-report-gen/Readme.md

 - `--junit-output-dir`: Directory for the generated test cases.

 ### Run the tests
-After generating the tests run the tests using `Junit`
+After generating the tests run the tests using `Junit`.
+Make sure to make the `sootOutput` folder as library root.

 ![img.png](img/testFileConfig.png)